uschmelzer/easyyoutube/README.md

 Show a DSGVO disclaimer before loading a youtube video.

-- Plain PHP Version
-- Wordpress Version
+- Wordpress Version for ACF